zachvlat/heroic-theme-builder/README.md

 - Interactive live preview of your theme with a navbar, buttons, and text
 - Customize key colors: accent, background, surface, text, and danger
-- Choose from multiple Google Fonts plus the native GNOME Adwaita font
+- Choose from multiple Google Fonts
 - Define a custom CSS theme class name
 - Responsive 2-column layout for controls and preview
 - Copy generated CSS with one click